Dollywood Foundation: My People Fund

-In November 2016, two teenage boys were charged with setting a fire in the Great Smoky Mountains National Park, known as the 2016 Great Smoky Mountains wildfires, which killed fourteen people, including two children, and burned down thousands of homes and businesses.
-Charges against the two juvenile suspects were later dropped due to insufficient evidence.
-Dolly gathered her Dollywood companies (Dolly Parton’s Stampede, Dolly Parton’s Lumberjack Adventure, Pirates Voyage, The Dollywood Company) and to establish the ‘My People Fund’ which ultimately donated $1,000 per month to Sevier County households who lost their homes in the fire.
+In November 2016 massive fires swept through the Great Smoky Mountains National Park, known as the 2016 Great Smoky Mountains wildfires.
+The fires killed more than a dozen people, and destroyed the homes of more than a thousand families in Sevier County, home of The Dollywood Foundation.

+Dolly asked the Foundation to lead the effort to distribute $1,000 per month for 6 months to the families who lost their primary residence.
+Within two weeks, The Dollywood Foundation, along with her Dollywood companies (Dolly Parton’s Stampede, Dolly Parton’s Lumberjack Adventure, Pirates Voyage, The Dollywood Company), established the ‘My People Fund’.
 Those collecting charitable donations from the Dollywood Foundation could collect their funds for up to six months.
 Significant donors to the fund include Verizon, Tanger Outlets, Miley Cyrus’ Happy Hippie Foundation, CoreCivic and The Blalock Company.
-The My People Fund raised over $9 million and assisted more than 900 families.